shawonsom/Linux_Basic_to_Advance/Linux-for-DevOps.md

 `chmod u=rwx,g=rw,o=r samplefile` (user=rwx, group=rw and others=r)\
 `chmod u=rwx,g=rw,o=r samplefile` (user=rwx, group=rw and others=r) \
 `chmod u=rwx,g+wx,o-x samplefile`\
-Assigning full permission to the file i.e. rwx to all - `chmod ugo=rwx samplefile`\
+`chmod ugo=rwx samplefile` - Assigning full permission to the file i.e. rwx to all\
-Adding execute permission to user only - `chmod u+x samplefile` \
+`chmod u+x samplefile` - Adding execute permission to user only\
-Removing write and execute permissions from group and other - `chmod go-wx samplefile` \
+`chmod go-wx samplefile` - Removing write and execute permissions from group and other\
-Adding write and execute permissions from group and other - `chmod go+wx samplefile` \
+`chmod go+wx samplefile` - Adding write and execute permissions from group and other\
-Giving only read permission to group and other - `chmod go=r samplefile`
+`chmod go=r samplefile` - Giving only read permission to group and other